solita/solita.github.com/_posts/2020-09-29-aws-developer-tools-mule-cicd-solution.md

 # CodePipeline to run the entire process

 After having the sources in CodeCommit, I took a look at the documentation on how to proceed.
-I figured out, that I would first create the CodePipeline that is triggered when ever the sources change in the Git repository.
+I figured out that I would first create the CodePipeline that is triggered whenever the sources change in the Git repository.
 Second step would be to create the CodeBuild step and it's simple to add while building the CodePipeline.
 The CodePipeline I created is really simple:

 ![CodePipeline example](/img/aws-developer-tools-mule-cicd-solution/pipeline.png)

 Just two steps.
 One for reacting to the source code change, and one for building the software.

+Here are a few things you must do and can do to configure the CodePipeline:
+- You must create a Service Worker Role or use an existing one to run the pipeline.
-There are several sources for the CodePipeline that one can choose from.
-AWS S3, AWS CodeCommit, GitHub, Bitbucket etc.
+- You can select the source for the CodePipeline.
+There are several sources for the CodePipeline that one can choose from: AWS S3, AWS CodeCommit, GitHub, Bitbucket etc.
+- You can select the Artifact Store.
+Artifact Store is simply a AWS S3 bucket.
+Use the default artifact store, create a new one or use an existing bucket.
-You can also choose the Artifact Store and encryption key for the Artifacts stored in the store.
+- You can select an encryption key to encrypt the data in the artifact store.
-You must also create a Service Worker Role or use a existing one to run the pipeline.

 There is also possibility to define a Deploy Stage, but it's mostly about deploying to AWS infra, so it was not for me.

 # CodeBuild to build the software

 Final step is to use AWS CodeBuild to run Maven to build the MuleSoft app.
-MuleSoft apps use Maven by default, so it's a clear choise to use.
+MuleSoft apps use Maven by default, so it's a clear choice to use.

 There are several ways you can create a CodeBuild Build Project.
 You can create one from scratch or you can create one by creating a CodePipeline and then defining the build-step to be implemented by CodeBuild.
 Either way, you define the source for the Build Project, the actual buildSpec, where to store artifacts and finally logging.
 I created the Build Project via CodePipeline so the source is automatically set to be CodePipeline (where you define the source originally).

 CodeBuild uses AWS S3 as the default Artifact Store.
-So anything you build in CodeBuild and specify to be published as an artifact is published to S3 bucket you define in the creation process or have previously created.
+So anything you build in CodeBuild and specify to be published as an artifact is published to a S3 bucket you define in the creation process or have previously created.

 BuildSpec is at the heart of CodeBuild.
 It's a yml file, that describes the build process.
 You can find the specification from [here](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html).